William758/ContentDisabler/README.md

 - If all skills get removed from a SkillFamily, then the default skill will still be available.

+# Skins

+Create a config for every skin to remove said skin from being chosen.

 # Bodies and SpawnCards

 Allows the disabling of monsters and interactables spawned by the Director.